How it Works

 The Future of Eye Care Is Here

 The Kiosks are operated by a GlobeChek™ Technician who guides the user through the screening process.
 All testing is performed without dilation (No drops) and without touching the eye.
 These tests are all performed using the same sophisticated high-quality instrumentation found in an eye doctor’s office.

 The screening exam detects glaucoma, diabetic retinopathy, macular degeneration and cataracts, the four leading causes of blindness in the US, as well as a host of other eye and systemic diseases (Diabetes, High Blood Pressure, Carotid Artery Disease, etc.)

 Every user will have his/her tests reviewed by a certified GlobeChek™ Doctor.
-A report is sent to the user with appropriate diagnoses and recommendations for follow-up care.
+A report is sent to the user with appropriate diagnosis and recommendations for follow up care.
 A telemedicine consult is available to review the findings.
 Those users in need of follow up care will be referred to a local GlobeChek™ Doctor.

 Request a Demo